 You’ve decided to move into a new property and are looking for a house or an apartment to rent but don’t know what to look for.
 To find the right property, one that will not cause any trouble after you’ve signed the tenancy agreement, meQasa has provided some guidelines to help with what every tenant needs to know about the tenancy agreement in Ghana.

 Before we get started, it’s important to note that most tenants and landlords have neither read, understood nor know about the Ghana Rent Control declarations.
 This results in laws being broken and toxic misinformation being circulated.
 Being ignorant of this law can result in loss of money and property and also encourage cheating and fraud by other parties.
 To stay informed, check out the Proposed Reform of The Ghana Rent Act (220).
+Watch the video below to know what the rent control can do for you as a tenant or Landlord.

 Anybody who wants to rent and occupy a property for a period of time is known as a tenant.
 In Ghana, there are rules/laws that regulate tenancy of occupants of a property.
 These laws are in the form of a tenancy agreement, which is given to tenants before they are provided with accommodation.